ionkfd/SurfaceUI.docs/README.md

 This repository contains:

 - `surfaceui-library/` - the reusable SurfaceUI Fabric library.
-- `surfaceui-demo/` - the LARP/ImGui-style demo mod built with SurfaceUI.
+- `surfaceui-demo/` - the LARP client demo UI built with SurfaceUI.
 - `surfaceui-docs-site/` - the standalone documentation website.

 The project uses Yarn mappings, Fabric Loader, Fabric API, Java 21, and Minecraft's `DrawContext` through a custom SurfaceUI rendering layer.

+# We are currently working with:

+- `larp client`